lxy878/Pre-work/README.md

 **Purpose:**

-The application was designed for applying the CodePath iOS, that was a training program for current Queens College students.
+The application was designed for applying the CodePath iOS, which was a training program for current Queens College students.

 Time spent: **15** hours spent in total